 - Initial consultation with your lawyer.

-- Assistance of the lawyer to complete a short history statement, if necessary.
+- The assistance of the lawyer to complete a short history statement, if necessary.

-- Assistance of the lawyer to provide full disclosure of documents, if necessary.
+- The assistance of the lawyer to provide full disclosure of documents, if necessary.

 - Attendance by the lawyer in the Mediation session and in the Collaborative meetings.